MaRDI4NFDI/portal-compose/README.md

 DB_PASS=change-this-sqlpassword
 ```

-In case of a clean install, cleanup the Docker volumes.
+In case of a clean install, remove the corresponding Docker volumes.

 ## Test locally
 Make sure the Wikibase and Quickstatement hosts point to localhost, then start-up the containers from the docker-compose file for development: